Fermat primality test: Concept

-If one wants to test whether p is prime, then we can pick random integers a not divisible by p and see whether the equality holds.
-If the equality does not hold for a value of a, then p is composite.
+If one wants to test whether p is prime, then we can pick random integers a not divisible by p and see whether the congruence holds.
+If it does not hold for a value of a, then p is composite.
 This congruence is unlikely to hold for a random a if p is composite.
 Therefore, if the equality does hold for one or more values of a, then we say that p is probably prime.

 However, note that the above congruence holds trivially for $a \equiv 1 \pmod{p}$, because the congruence relation is compatible with exponentiation.
 It also holds trivially for $a \equiv -1 \pmod{p}$ if p is odd, for the same reason.
 That is why one usually chooses a random a in the interval $1 < a < p - 1$.